martmaamikk/veriff-integration-guide/docs/3-handling-responses.md

 - **9151** : Intermediate Positive: SelfID was successful - this code is only send if the configuration flag is set
 - **9161** : Intermediate Positive: Video Call was successful - this code is only send if the configuration flag is set'

+### Lifecycle of the verification session

+Responses 9001, 9102, and 9104 are *conclusive* responses.
+The session is closed and the URL is *not* available for the end user.

+Response 9103 is an *inconclusive* response.
+The session remains open until you receive one of the above conclusive responses.
+The session is re-opened for the end user, accepting a new attempt.

+Responses 9151 and 9161 are *intermediate* responses.
+The session is being processed, it is not open for the end user, and you will soon receive one of the above conclusive or inconclusive responses.

 ### Preconditions for approval decisions

 We give a positive conclusive decision (status approved, code 9001)  when the user has provided us with: